 - Large Intestine – Letting go of impurities (of emotions and beliefs, past experiences) ; holding on to what is of value

-Of course, some sleeping problems stem from the inability to even fall asleep at night; the dreaded insomnia.
+Of course, some sleeping problems stem from the inability to even fall asleep at night; dreaded insomnia.
 Do you find yourself helplessly awake watching the bedside clock tick loudly over to midnight with your mind ticking away even louder?
-Midnight puts you in Gall Bladder (11pm – 1am) and the Wood element.
+Midnight places you in Gall Bladder meridian energy (11pm – 1am) and the Wood element.
 Ask yourself “am I stuck and not making a decision about something or acting upon it?”, “have I lost perspective?”